viniciussoaresti/whativelearned/frontend/frameworks/react.md

 # React:

 Open-source front-end javascript library, developed initially by Facebook, with focus on dynamic components.
+I've put it on frameworks because with its ecosystem integration, and many libraries being almost 'mandatory' on an actual project, it basically turns it into a framework.

 ## Concepts: